 Health education and communication professionals are responsible for coordinating public outreach within communities large and small.
 They are tasked with providing health-related news and prevention information, and can be a valuable resource in the event of a health crisis.
 Health educators are also concerned with promoting general health and wellness through lifestyle, and can also provide counsel according to best practices in this regard.

-Common Coursework in Health Education and Communication Master’s Programs Online
+What is Common Coursework in Health Education and Communication Master’s Programs Online?

 Health education has a firm grounding in health sciences.
 As such, students can likely expect a mixture of classroom work and practicum requirements.
 Courses in a health education masters graduate program may cover subject matter ranging from epidemiology to marketing and media relations.